ewasm/ewasm-precompiles/README.md

-# ewasm-precompile-sha256
+# ewasm-precompiles

-Implementation of the SHA256 precompile in Rust.
+Implementation of the Ethereum precompiled contracts in Rust.

-Can be compiled using:
+Each of them be compiled using in their appropriate directory:

 ```
 cargo +nightly build --release --target wasm32-unknown-unknown